 A: The first thing you do is take your index finger and click.
 Directly on the price or the words "see all details" in the list of fares... that's it.
 (From our city-to-city alerts, click on our "More Details" button.)
 Do that?
 Good!
 You are now well on your way to finding a really good deal.
 Each of our fares is hyper-linked to an "Airfare details" page.
 On it will be info that will help you book the fare, including the fare period, days of the week you can travel, and whether seats are plentiful, spotty or scarce.
 Best of all there will be a links to check availability & dates and to book your tickets.
-Our Flexible Dates links (under our "Dealhound Confirmed!" heading) usually go right to a results page on a booking site like Travelocity or Orbitz (which will save you time) or to the airline's website (we wish we could take you to a results page for those as well, but they don't allow us to, so you'll have to hunt and peck a bit.)
-From there, all you'll have to do is find an available date, which is sometimes easy and sometimes not so easy.
-We also have a step-by-step tutorial on how to book fares from our newsletters and email alerts for you Airfarewatchdog "newbies."
-Check it out!
+Our Flexible Dates links (under our "Dealhound Confirmed!" heading) usually go right to a results page on a booking site such as CheapAir.com (which will save you time) or to the airline's website (we wish we could take you to a results page for those as well, but they don't allow us to, so you may have to do a bit of searching.)
+From there, all you'll have to do is find available dates, which is sometimes easy and sometimes not so easy, depending on how much inventory the airline has made available for this particular sale.
+Good luck and happy hunting!

 Q: I want to get information about the amazing sale fares that you list, but there are so many choices of newsletter fare alert emails.
 Which one should I choose and how do I sign up?

 A: To sign up just click on the "Fare Alerts" link from our homepage.
 It's in the menu on the left under the heading "Airfare Deals."
 Once you're there you can choose one or all three of the following options: